 Requirement Examples of how to evidence the requirement is met PDRS Rule Reference Method Guide section The installation of the new EUE must be registered on the DER Register Evidence of the entry of the installation to the DER Register.
 The evidence must show all the following: The NMI of the installation The make and model of the battery Confirmation that the information has been added to the Register.
 For example: Certificate or confirmation receipt by email from AEMO that the battery installation is added to the DER Register.
 Transitional arrangements in the PDRS Rule (clauses 11.6 and 11.7) allow for ACPs to register the creation of certificates where the ACP has made a proper application to register the battery installation on the DER Register.
-IPART would consider evidence of a proper application to be as follows: Endeavour Energy network - ACPs must have evidence that Endeavour has received a submission to register the battery on the DER Register, and the ACP must be in possession of all the data needed to have successfully submitted the required information.
-Ausgrid or Essential Energy networks - ACPs must have evidence that a submission to register the battery on the DER Register has been received by AEMO, and the ACP must be in possession of all the data needed to have successfully submitted the required information.
+IPART would consider evidence of a proper application to be as follows: ACPs must have evidence that a submission to register the battery on the DER Register has been received by AEMO, and the ACP must be in possession of all the data needed to have successfully submitted the required information.
 The ACP must ensure the battery installation is registered on the DER Register within 60 days of the implementation date.
 This would be tested at audit.
 The Scheme Administrator may seek forfeit of certificates where ACPs do not meet this requirement.
-This arrangement is not intended to endure and will apply for a period of 6 months from commencement of the Peak Demand Reduction Scheme (Amendment No. 3) Rule 2024 (or another date specified by the Schame Administrator).
+This arrangement will lapse on 19 June 2025.
+From 20 June 2025, ACPs must evidence that battery installations have been registered on the DER Register when registering certificates.
 BESS1 Implementation Requirement 4 Section 8.3 Where the new EUE is installed indoors, a working smoke alarm that meets AS 3786 must be installed in the immediate vicinity Geo-tagged photo(s) taken with a wide angle, demonstrating that the battery is not installed indoors, or Evidence of a smoke alarm installed nearby, and of its compliance with AS 3786.
-For example: • Geo-tagged photo(s) clearly showing the location of the smoke alarm in relation to the installed battery and • Declaration by the installer that the smoke alarm complies with AS 3786 and was tested by the installer to be in working order on the Implementation Date.
-BESS1 Implementation Requirement 5 Section 8.3 Relevant fact sheets are provided Copy of email to the customer with the fact sheet attached. n/a Section 8.5.3 and
+For example: Geo-tagged photo(s) clearly showing the location of the smoke alarm in relation to the installed battery and Declaration by the installer that the smoke alarm complies with AS 3786 and was tested by the installer to be in working order on the Implementation Date.
+BESS1 Implementation Requirement 5 Section 8.3 Relevant fact sheets are provided Copy of email to the customer with the fact sheet attached. n/a Section 8.5.3 and Table 3.2